Reading Time: 3 minutes

 If I’m near the take-away restaurant, I pop in and buy one — even if I’m not hungry, or I just had lunch.
 They are just too good to miss.

 It’s a world-class sandwich and one that has won best veal sandwich in the province.
 That’s right: the province.
 And that includes sandwiches in Little Italy of Vaughan and Woodbridge repute.

 Sian Burns and Dina Marsillo own and operate Nostra Cucina on Manitou Drive between Webster Road and Cress Lane.

-The menu features 15 or so hot or cold sandwiches (including the lovely New Orleans muffuletta), pasta and pizza.
+At the time or writing, the menu features 15 or so hot or cold sandwiches (including the lovely New Orleans Muffuletta), pasta and pizza.
 But they excel at the veal, and they have done a lot of them over the years.

 “I did some quick math,” Burns says calculating a prodigious parm production.
 “I think we’re at nearly 150,000 sandwiches in the 14 years that we’ve been here.”